-One of the first conversations we love having with our customers when they first choose us to start painting the interior rooms of their home is what type of paint to use.
+One of the first conversations we love having with our customers when they first choose us to start painting their home’s interior rooms; is what type of paint to use.
 Not only will the type of paint offer specific durability, but it can determine the best look and often have helpful color options to help narrow down the choices.

-Oftentimes, we suggest that our customers go to their local hardware store to take a look at the large variety of color options.
+Most of the time, we suggest that our customers go to their local hardware store to take a look at the large variety of color options.
 Not only to pick their favorite colors but also the type of paint they’d like us to use.
-We prefer to use Sherwin-Williams paint and we offer a great color visualizer to help our customers.
+We prefer to use Sherwin-Williams paint, and we offer a great color visualizer to help our customers.

 “Get as many samples as you can, and get some poster board.
 Play around with those samples…” Asaff South says.

 But, it can be overwhelming, we know.
-Also, knowing which room you’re wanting to paint can make this process much easier.
+Also, knowing which room you’d like to paint can make this process much smoother.

 We’ve put together a helpful guide (below) on the different types of paints to use, based on the rooms you are interested in being painted.